Researcher Plus & Graduate Plus

-As well as developing research expertise in their subject discipline, postgraduate research students have opportunities to develop a range of skills which are transferable beyond their research degrees to both academic and careers beyond academia.
+Researcher Plus is open to PhD and MPhil students.
+The Researcher Plus award is an opportunity for postgraduate research students to gain official recognition by Queen’s University for their range of skills and research achieved in addition to their research.
+As well as developing research expertise in their subject discipline, postgraduate research students have opportunities to develop a range of skills, which are transferable beyond their research degrees to both academic and careers beyond academia.

-PhD and MPhil students can apply to receive the Researcher Plus award on graduation by submitting a portfolio in their final year*showing that during the course of their research degree they have met the three key criteria below:
+PhD and MPhil students can apply to receive the Researcher Plus award on graduation by submitting, via an Application Form, the following:

 - Substantive involvement in clubs and societies